-The inspiring story of Barira's transformation - from a shy girl to an agent of social change has influenced many lives in and outside the Neemtala slum of Gurgaon.
-Like many others, her family migrated to Gurgaon from West Bengal in search of better opportunities.
+The inspiring story of Barira’s transformation – from a shy girl to an agent of social change has influenced many lives in and outside the Neemtala slum of Gurugram.
+Like many others, her family migrated to Gurugram from West Bengal in search of better opportunities.
 At 15, as the oldest child in the family, she looked after her four siblings while her father worked as a rickshaw puller and mother, as a domestic helper.

 Throughout the day she had to keep making compromises with her childhood dreams as she endured her adverse social conditions where neglect, abuse, harassment and deprivation were her constant companions.